theyiyibest/AWStatsFullPathDisclosure/README.md

 # AWStatsFullPathDisclosure
 Full Path Disclosure at AWStats 7.6 or minor versions

-Directory traversal vulnerability in AWStats before 7.0 allows remote attackers to have an unspecified impact via a crafted LoadPlugin directory.
+Full Path Disclosure vulnerability in AWStats before 7.0 or minor versions allows remote attackers to know where config file is allocated, obtaining full path of server.

 PAYLOAD: awstats.pl?framename=mainright&update=123123123123